pricing

 Strategic implementation of a free shipping model can potentially increase your revenue by up to 20% — we’ll discuss this in detail below.
 By making minimal pricing adjustments, you can increase sales and maintain a reasonable margin.

-Free shipping often influences customers to add more items to their order, boosting your revenue per sale: we’ll delve into the fascinating and finer details of why later in this article.
+Free shipping often influences customers to add more items to their order, boosting your revenue per sale — we’ll dig into the finer details of why later in this article.

 Tip: Not sure about offering free shipping year-round?
 Consider trying this strategy during peak holiday shopping seasons and see how your sales are affected first.